uchicago-capp-30320/new-arrivals-chi/docs/design/README.md

 Our design process was grounded in the following principles:

-1. *User -entered*: New Migrants and Community Based Organizations are the designers, our role is to execute what they need.
+1. *User centered*: New Migrants and Community Based Organizations are the designers, our role is to execute what they need.
 2. *Secure*: New Migrants are uniquely vulnerable if their information is compromised.
 Security above all else.
 3. *Accurate*: This tool is providing information that may significantly impact people's life - accuracy and reliability of information is of the utmost importance
 4. *Actionable*: Every new arrival faces unique needs and challenges, and this app is just one resource.
 We will focus on what a website is well-suited for: providing real-time, accurate, and actionable information.
 The goal is to free up staff and volunteer time to address issues requiring personalized attention and to advocate for systemic changes.